Lay people assist during services under the guidance of the rector and in some cases after being licensed by the bishop.

 - Acolytes, grades 4 and older, are trained by senior acolytes and the rector to assist at the altar during worship.

-- Ushers welcome the congregation at the doors before services, give out the order of service, attend to the needs of those who need assistance, count the number present, collect and present the offering, and generally help maintain decorum before and during services.
+- Ushers welcome the congregation at the doors before services, give out the order of service, attend to the needs of those who need assistance, count the number present, and collect and present the offering.

 - Lay Readers are appointed by the rector and licensed by the bishop to lead worship services such as Morning Prayer when a priest isn’t available.